AlephFi/docs/learn/flows/deposit.md

 1. Oracle initiates settlement by calling `settleDeposit` with:
    - `classId`: The share class to settle
-   - `batchId`: The batch to settle up to (excluding current batch)
+   - `toBatchId`: The batch to settle up to (excluding current batch)
-   - `newTotalAssets`: Updated NAV from off-chain calculations
+   - `newTotalAssets`: Array of updated NAV values for each series from off-chain calculations
-   - Auth signature (if settlement auth is enabled)
+   - `authSignature`: Authentication signature (if settlement auth is enabled)
 2. The vault calculates shares to mint based on:
    - Current price per share (NAV / total shares)
    - Deposited amounts for each user